Chili’s Face Masks Raises £1,500 for Inspire

 When I received my mask, I wanted to make some more for myself.
 So I got my sister’s sewing machine down and Facetimed my Nanny Viv, who taught me how to use it.
 I found my dad’s dust sheets to practise making some masks.

-In January, I lost my cousin Harley and my mum suggested making facemasks and selling them to friends and family to raise some money for Inspire Suffolk.
-Inspire Suffolk was my family’s chosen charity for donations at my cousin’s funeral.
+In January, I lost my cousin Harley and my mum suggested making facemasks and selling them to friends and family to raise some money for Inspire.
+Inspire was my family’s chosen charity for donations at my cousin’s funeral.

 I have so far sold over 600 facemasks and raised £1,500 on my Instagram, called Chilis Face Masks.
 It’s good to give back and help others who need extra support.